 Please note the cost range involves many variables and it’s meant only for guidance and it does not serve as a quote.

-In a new master bathroom, you will have to install all new electrical as well as plumbing and should consider all of your options before deciding on a permanent type or style.
+In a new primary bathroom, you will have to install all new electrical as well as plumbing and should consider all of your options before deciding on a permanent type or style.

-On the national average, a standard size master bathroom will cost about $9,500 to remodel and at least double to that install a new one.
+On the national average, a standard size primary bathroom will cost about $9,500 to remodel and at least double to that install a new one.

 You need to check with your local offices to see if you need a permit as well.
 Plumbing and electrical additions in structures will usually require a permit.
 If this is the case, you can expect on average about $900 for a permit.